awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 +++
-title = "Manifest Deployment Guid" description = "Deploying Kubeflow with RDS and S3 using Kustomize or Helm" weight = 20
+title = "Manifest Deployment Guide" description = "Deploying Kubeflow with RDS and S3 using Kustomize or Helm" weight = 20
 +++